Written by Pradeep

 Due to its antioxidant properties, it nullifies the free radicals.
 It is the free radicals that bring about the damage of the cells in the joints.
 Therefore, the consumption of turmeric prevents inflammation in joints and even reduces the pain of osteoarthritis.

-Turmeric helps to control the weight of the body, helps in preventing weight gain and reduces obesity, etc. It is thus advisable to have turmeric after the meals to be able to regulate the weight of the lactating mother.
+Turmeric helps to control the weight of the body, helps in preventing weight gain and reduces obesity, etc. It is thus advisable to have turmeric after meals to be able to regulate the weight of the lactating mother.

 Consumption of turmeric is completely safe during the lactation period.
-But one should consume this herb in smaller and apt quantity by using it in the preparation of the dishes.
+But one should consume this herb in smaller and apt quantities by using it in the preparation of the dishes.
 It is best to avoid any supplements for turmeric, though.

 Never have an excess of turmeric as it can end up drying the milk and even lead to reduced lactating properties.
 It is advisable always to consult a doctor to prevent dry and flaky skin, dry mouth, reduced lactation, etc.

-Turmeric, as stated earlier, is safe to be consumed during breastfeeding as it helps to boost the immunity levels and prevents all infections as well.
+Turmeric, as stated earlier, is safe to be consumed during breastfeeding as it helps to boost immunity levels and prevents all infections as well.

 Turmeric is, no doubt, an ideal choice to be given to the nursing mother to accrue the benefits from its consumption.
-Let us now see how turmeric can be incorporated for boosting the immunity levels and maintaining healthy growth and development as well.
+Let us now see how turmeric can be incorporated for boosting immunity levels and maintaining healthy growth and development as well.